tunip3/psx-box/README.md

 development and it may be some time before it's usable.

-# Current state of the Emulator
+# Current state of the Project

 Work on The U.I. is mostly finished.
 Still need to implement the backend stuff